Last Updated on

 Christine Hunsicker, CEO, and founder of Gwynnie Bee, never expected her company to be a success.
 In a recent interview with Inc, she revealed that the company actually started off as an experiment of sorts.

-Eight years ago, Gwynnie Bee began as a nascent concept and with a question–if it was possible to combine but technology and fashion to create a clothing subscription service that’s easy, convenient, and at least a little personalized.
+Eight years ago, Gwynnie Bee began as a nascent concept and with a question–if it was possible to combine but technology and fashion to create a clothing subscription service that’s easy, convenient, and at least a little personalized for fashion to figure.
 It was one of the first attempts to do so–when subscription services of every kind were rare.
 Even notable meal delivery services, such as Green Chef and Home Chef would not come onto the scene until 2013 and 2014, a solid two to three years later.

 Of course, happily, Ms. Huniscker’s idea paid off.
 Now Gwynnie Bee averages about two million dollars in income a year.
 But things have changed.